 Vartega is a technology development company founded in 2014.
 It specializes in the carbon-fiber-reinforced plastic recycling process used in aerospace, automotive, and wind energy.

 Carbon fiber-reinforced polymers (CFRPs) are composite materials including carbon fibers as reinforcing agents bound in a matrix.
 Typically a matrix of a plastic composition.

 CFRPs are used in a variety of consumer and industrial products.

 A high cost of virgin carbon fibers of industrial or commercial grade limits utilization in a broader range of end-user applications.
 This includes limiting broader use in the automotive and transportation sectors where there is significant potential for expanded use.

-One very large recycling challenge that’s gaining a lot of press attention recently, is end-of-life composite blades from wind turbines.
+One very large recycling challenge that’s gained a lot of press attention recently, is end-of-life composite blades from wind turbines.

 Media outlets, including NPR, the BBC, and Bloomberg Green, have carried stories about the very limited options that currently exist for recycling these giant composite components.

 A Bloomberg article notes that in the U.S. alone about 8,000 of these blades will be removed from service annually for the next four years.
 And almost all of them are destined for landfills.

 Even with the high cost of virgin carbon fibers, significant CFRPs, and carbon fibers, end up as waste.

 It is common in CFRP applications for material trims and scraps waste to amount to about 30% or more of the finished part weight.
 This waste is often incinerated or sent to a landfill.
 This results in additional waste disposal costs and a significant loss in raw material value.